 What are classic alerts in Microsoft Azure?

 This article describes how to create older classic metric alerts.
 Azure Monitor now supports newer near-real time metric alerts and a new alerts experience.
 Classic alerts are scheduled to be retired.

 Alerts allow you to configure conditions over data and become notified when the conditions match the latest monitoring data.

-Alerts on Azure Monitor data
+Classic alerts on Azure Monitor data

 There are two types of classic alerts available - metric alerts and activity log alerts.